tiongsonkj/devconnector/README.md

 # DevConnector
-A full stack web application that focuses on the MERN stack.
-This app was created as a social network for software developers.
+- A full stack web application that focuses on the MERN stack.
+- This app was created as a social network for software developers.
+- Please check out DevConnector for yourself! - [DevConnector](https://cryptic-cliffs-82615.herokuapp.com/)

 ## Mern Stack
 - MongoDB with Mongoose